 1. the general information about the Rhodes Scholarships,

 2. the selection criteria that apply in all Rhodes constituencies, and then

-3. the application criteria specific to Pakistan and application form.
+3. the application criteria specific to Pakistan.

 There are FAQs which are applicable to all applicants.